junxit/us-congress-bills-112/metadata.md

 - 2011-04-08 — Introduced in House
 - 2011-04-08 — Introduced in House
 - 2011-04-08 — Referred to the House Committee on Homeland Security.
+- 2011-05-04 — Referred to the Subcommittee on Transportation Security.
+- 2011-09-21 — Committee Consideration and Mark-up Session Held.
+- 2011-09-21 — Ordered to be Reported by Voice Vote.
+- 2011-09-21 — Subcommittee on Transportation Security Discharged.
+- 2011-11-04 — Placed on the Union Calendar, Calendar No. 180.
+- 2011-11-04 — Reported by the Committee on Homeland Security.
+H. Rept.
+112-269.
+- 2011-11-04 — Reported by the Committee on Homeland Security.
+H. Rept.
+112-269.